 For example, you can use crossover settings to refine when audio switches to subwoofer output from speaker output.

 Where Is The Best Place To Put A Subwoofer For TV?

 For most sound enthusiasts, subwoofers sound best when placed in the front of the living area, directly facing the listeners.
-This style of sub placement is effective as it keeps the front speakers in sync with the subwoofer.
+This style of sub-placement is effective as it keeps the front speakers in sync with the subwoofer.
 Audio experts have different placement ideas for your woofer, it is important to note that all spaces are different.
 If you have a mounted TV, place the sub underneath the mount.

 Should The Subwoofer Be In Front Or Back?

 Placing your subwoofer in front of the room is the generally accepted position, this is due to a number of factors.
-This is to mitigate the consequences of localization, it also ensures optimal mixing of audio signals from main to central channel.
+This is to mitigate the consequences of localization, it also ensures optimal mixing of audio signals from the main to the central channel.

 What Does A Subwoofer Do For A TV?

-Your subwoofer (when positioned right), is designed to put out a low frequency bass sound.
-What this means is that, your sub boosts all the bass from your TV/speaker.
+Your subwoofer (when positioned right), is designed to put out a low-frequency bass sound.
+What this means is that your sub boosts all the bass from your TV/speaker.
 This can be a real treat when having a cinematic experience, the sounds from the movie are boosted and enhanced.

 Should My Subwoofer Be On The Floor?

-When your subwoofer is placed on a raised platform, it will produce better sounds/audio signals.
+When your subwoofer is placed on a raised platform, it will produce better sound/audio signals.
 However, for proper care and safety, it is advised to place your subwoofer on the floor.
 It is important to note that, since all listening spaces are different, there are no clear rules.